gradle/gradle-build-action/README.md

-# Execute Gradle commands in GitHub Actions workflows
+# Execute Gradle builds in GitHub Actions workflows

-This GitHub Action can be used to run arbitrary Gradle commands on any platform supported by GitHub Actions.
+This GitHub Action can be used to execute a Gradle build on any platform supported by GitHub Actions.

-You might also be interested by the related [Gradle Plugin](https://github.com/eskatos/gradle-github-actions-plugin) that allows your build to easily get GitHub Actions environment and tag Gradle Build Scans accordingly.

 ## Usage

 The following workflow will run `./gradlew build` using the wrapper from the repository on ubuntu, macos and windows.
-The only prerequisite is to have Java installed, you can define the version you need to run the build using the `actions/setup-java` action.
+The only prerequisite is to have Java installed: you define the version of Java you need to run the build using the `actions/setup-java` action.

 ```yaml
 # .github/workflows/gradle-build-pr.yml